 CURATE reports are intended to be a resource for Massachusetts schools and districts' use as they engage in the process of making informed, localized decisions about curricula.
 CURATE is designed to inform and support, not constrain, local decision-making.

-Adjustments and adaptations, aligned with effective educator practice, may be necessary during implementation to ensure the enacted curriculum supports and engages all students.
+Adjustments and adaptations, aligned to effective educator practice, which includes curriculum literacy, may be necessary during implementation to ensure the enacted curriculum supports and engages all students.
 LEAs should consider carefully whether adequate and appropriate adjustments and adaptation are taking place in their context, to ensure that texts, tasks, content, and instruction remain grade appropriate, and all students, particularly students from historically underserved groups and communities, are held to high expectations and provided targeted supports to excel at grade level (or beyond).

 Core curricular materials are comprehensive print or digital materials that cover all the knowledge, skills, and practices outlined in the college- and career-ready standards for the content area.
 They are designed for use as the standalone primary instructional materials for core instruction through which all students access grade-level content standards during a year or semester of study, to support coherent sequence and progression of grade-appropriate knowledge, skills, and practices.